ajaytalati/tai_chi_push_hands/README.md

 - To be honest, I think tai chi "push hands" is really difficult to model computationally!
 - It would be simpler to start with just tai chi standing meditation, and walking, where the exercise is "push feet", and the oppent is "mother Earth"
 - Deepseek R1 is the best source for advice !!!
 Much better than (most) human YouTube Videos
+- Qi Gong is simpler than Tai Chi, and teaches the basic princples !!!
+Tai Chi is more complex and applies the basic principles